Eric Thesiger: Background

-Born in London in February 1874, Thesiger was the fourth son of Frederic Thesiger, 2nd Baron Chelmsford and his wife Adria Fanny Heath, daughter of Major-General John Coussamker Heath.
-His older brothers were Frederic Thesiger, 1st Viscount Chelmsford and the diplomat Wilfred Gilbert Thesiger.
-Thesiger was educated at Winchester College and in 1884, he was nominated Page of Honour to the Queen, a post he fulfilled for the following six years.
+Born in London on 17 February 1874, Thesiger was the fourth son of General Frederic Thesiger, 2nd Baron Chelmsford and his wife Adria Fanny Heath, daughter of Major-General John Coussamker Heath.
+His older brothers were Frederic Thesiger, 1st Viscount Chelmsford, later Viceroy of India, and the diplomat Wilfred Gilbert Thesiger.
+Thesiger was educated at Winchester College and in 1884 he was nominated Page of Honour to the Queen, a post he fulfilled for the following six years.
 In 1893, he became a Staff Commissioner of Police.

 Career

-Thesiger joined the Imperial Yeomanry as a private during the Second Boer War, when he was appointed a lieutenant of the 15th Battalion (Imperial Yeomanry) on 29 November 1900.
+Thesiger joined the Imperial Yeomanry as a private during the Second Boer War, and was commissioned as a lieutenant in the 15th Battalion on 29 November 1900.
 On 1 November 1901 he was promoted to captain in the battalion, with the temporary rank of captain in the Army.
 He stayed in South Africa until the war ended in June 1902, left Port Elizabeth for Southampton on the SS Colombian the following month, and relinquished his commission in the Imperial Yeomanry on 3 September 1902, when he was granted the honorary rank of captain in the Army.
-In late 1902 he became a second lieutenant of the Surrey Yeomanry.
-He was transferred as major from the Yeomanry into the Territorial Force in 1908.
-In the First World War Thesiger was wounded twice and was mentioned in despatches as many times.
+In late 1902 he became a second lieutenant in the Surrey Yeomanry.
+He was a major when the Yeomanry were transferred into the Territorial Force in 1908.